Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 The following sections detail the **supported** modifications to the list.
 Any other modifications should be discussed in the `#Vagabond Remastered-modified` channel of the [Waking Dreams](https://discord.gg/4WwqfK5yHg) support server.

-## Keybinds and Gamepad

-This section is going to be short and basic and only cover keybinds that must be changed ***outside of the game***.
-Please refer the [this](https://ck.uesp.net/wiki/Input_Script) page for the DXScanCodes used by most mods.

- - **Dual Wield Blocking**:
-   1. Open the mod `Vagabond Remastered - Dual Block Parry Keybinds`.
-   2. In the mod open the `DualWieldParryingSKSE.ini` and the `BlockCancel.json` files and change the keybind(s).
-     - **MAKE SURE THE KEYBIND YOU CHANGE TO IN THE `DualWieldParryingSKSE.ini` MATCHES THE KEYBIND FOR `"BlockCancel2"` IN THE `BlockCancel.json`**.
-   3. **In game**, edit the dual block keybind in the `Paragon Perks` MCM, or dual block will not be able to trigger timed blocks.
- - **Cycle Stances**: If you would prefer Stances cycle on a single key press instead of having 3 separate keybinds then you can do the following.
-   1. Open the mod `Stances NG`.
-   2. In the mod open the `StancesNG.ini`.
-   3. Change `bUseCycling` from `false` to `true`.

-### Controller and Gamepad Support
+### Mouse and Keyboard Support

-Vagabond Remastered ships with a premade controller configuration, designed for the list.
-In order to activate the controller config, please follow the steps below:
+Vagabond Remastered is by default designed to be played with a controller.
+However, the list ships with a premade mouse and keyboard configuration, designed for the list.
+In order to activate the mouse and keyboard config, please follow the steps below:

- 1. Navigate to the `Keybinds and Gamepad` separator under the Optional Addons section in the **left pane** of MO2.
+ 1. Navigate to the `Optionals` separator under the Optional Addons section in the **left pane** of MO2.
- 2. Deactivate the `Vagabond Remastered - Default Controlmap` mod.
+ 2. Activate the `Settings for mouse and keyboard gameplay` mod.
- 3. Activate the `Wait Menu Redirected` mod.
+ 3. Boot up the game.
- 4. Activate the `Vagabond Remastered - Controller Configuration` mod.
+ 4. Open settings -> controlls and reset keybinds.
  5. ???
  6. Profit!